sammck-go/wstunnel/README.md

 ### Changelog

-- `1.0` - Initial release
+- `1.0` - Initial release.
+Not yet ready for general use.
-- `1.1` - Swapped out simple symmetric encryption for ECDSA SSH
-- `1.2` - Added SOCKS5 (server) and HTTP CONNECT (client) support
-- `1.3` - Added reverse tunnelling support

 ### Todo

-- Better, faster tests
+- Better tests
-- Expose a stats page for proxy throughput
-- Treat client stdin/stdout as a socket
+- Refactor code into reusable packages
+- Public key authentication

 #### MIT License

 Copyright © 2017 Jaime Pillora &lt;dev@sammck-go.com&gt;\
-Copyright © 2021 Samuel McKelvie &lt;dev@mckelvie.org&gt;
+Copyright © 2021 Sam McKelvie &lt;dev@mckelvie.org&gt;

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the